 Looking for great drawing lessons online?
-Well, you've come to right place.
 Below, you'll find tutorials on a wide range of subject matter and media.
 This list is updated often and most of the drawing lessons include videos.
 All of the demonstrations are taught to you in an easy to understand and follow format.
 Tutorials offered are for art beginners, intermediate students, and advanced drawing students.
 Explore all that is offered and expand your drawing ability and understanding.
-TheVirtualInstructor.com also offers lessons on Painting and Digital Art.
-There are over 260 videos available and growing!
+TheVirtualInstructor.com also offers lessons on painting and digital art.
+There are over 300 instruction videos available and growing!
 You can see the full list of all of the free videos here> Art Instruction Videos

-Members have access to even more!
+Members have access to even more including courses, ebooks, and more!
 Learn about membership here> Become a member

 Drawing is making any mark on any surface with any mark-making material.
 YOU can draw and these lessons are designed to help you draw better.